-All-female team out to prove women racers aren’t a gimmick
+Hear these engines roar: Female team says this is no gimmick

 “I’ve watched many of these things fall flat on their faces, go out in the press without any substance,” she said.
 “I started talking with drivers and I was always very transparent that I had to accomplish the money side.
 There was skepticism.
 They were like, ‘Who is this crazy gentleman driver woman?
 What does she want from us?'”

 Legge has been part of enough crummy deals to be wary of hair-brained ideas.
-Legge was part of Lotus’ noncompetitive return to IndyCar, she was a centerpiece in the lineup for the weird DeltaWing sports car project and the driver for an Indianapolis 500 team that was going to be composed entirely of women.
+Legge was part of Lotus’ noncompetitive return to IndyCar, she was a centerpiece in the lineup for the weird DeltaWing sports car project and the announced driver for an Indianapolis 500 team that was going to be composed entirely of women.
 It never happened.

 Legge knew of Heinricher’s idea for two years and agreed to be part of it because, for once, it looked as if the pieces were in place for something to actually come together.